salihmarangoz/capsicum_superellipsoid_detector/README.md

 - [ ] fix ros service, maybe add ros messages
 - [ ] update the comments in superellipsoid msgs
 - [ ] use tf2 instead of tf
+- [ ] input pointcloud must have homogeneous density for as much as possible. maybe use  voxelgrid filter limiting density in some regions.